artsy/eigen/docs/metaflags.md

 Other uses that might come or will come in the future could be things like switching between app shells, using tslint or eslint etc. Basically any dev-related flag.

+### Reset metaflags

+You can reset the local metaflags by running `yarn setup:artsy`, which will copy the `metaflags.example.json` over to `metaflags.json`.
+In `metaflags.example.json` we should always have the values of the flags that the CI and production environments should have.

 ## Available metaflags

 ### Storybook